kodosa7/bug-flow/README.md

 ![image](https://github.com/kodosa7/bug-flow/assets/57393100/45462b0b-9ad1-4f8d-9fff-a48cfbbab492)

 ## Resources
-- ReactJS and Tailwind, npm
+- ReactJS and TailwindCSS, npm
-- made with lots of ChatGPT help
+- made with help of ChatGPT

 ## Notes
 - Due to html2canvas library limitations, PNG for the Dev BugFlow logo was used
 instead of SVG.
+This doesn't affect any user experience.